Only a Dream

 Draw, describe, or act out your nightmare.
 Getting it out of your head and into the world makes it feel smaller.

-Draw or imagine your nightmare looking benevolent or silly rather than scary.
+Draw or imagine your nightmare looking friendly or silly rather than scary.

 Tell a Story

-Write, tell, illustrate and/or act out a story about a nightmare you’ve had.
-Since you are the author, you can change it however you’d like, and even give it a happy ending.
+Write, tell, and/or illustrate a story about a nightmare you’ve had.
+Since you are the author, you can change it however you’d like, and even give it a happy ending (and use your dream superpowers).

 Write, imagine, or act out a prequel or sequel to the nightmare.